-Unit- III: THEORY OF CONSTRUCTIVISM AND LEARNER CENTERED TEACHING of constructivist learners, and the nature of learning process.
-Pedagogical approaches to constructivism-Characteristics of learner - centered teaching and learning-Advantages of learnercentered teaching vs teacher - centered learning.
+Unit- III: THEORY OF CONSTRUCTIVISM AND LEARNER CENTERED TEACHING

+Constructivism : Meaning and definitions- The nature of constructivist learners, and the nature of learning process.

+Pedagogical approaches to constructivism-Characteristics of learner - centered teaching and learning-Advantages of learner-centered teaching vs teacher - centered learning.